Electronic heat cost allocator (EHKV)

 The gateway can optionally be parameterized via a website, USB interface or via the wM-BUS gateway server.

-The gateway sends the received and filtered data to the server either immediately, hourly, daily or monthly.
+The gateway sends the received and filtered data to the server either immediately, hourly, daily, or monthly.